DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance_Revisited/README.md

 According to the Texas Education Agency, a lot of variables go into calculating this score.
 The score accounts for how well a school improves from one year to the next, how it compares with other schools in the area, and how certain student groups are performing.
 Even though I did not go quite into that amount of detail with my regression model, it was able to explain 88.7% of the variation in the overall scores of the high schools in the Dallas-Fort Worth area, using just seven variables.

 Below is a screenshot of the dashboard.
-The interactive dashboard can be found on [tableau public](https://public.tableau.com/views/Dallas-FortWorthSchoolComparisonDashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).
+The interactive dashboard can be found on [Tableau Public](https://public.tableau.com/views/Dallas-FortWorthSchoolComparisonDashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ![](Images/tableau_001.png)